 Begin by removing the barrier quietly.
 It’s best to do this during feeding or while the cats are playing.
 You can attempt to encourage play by bringing in their favorite toy or some treats.

 At this point, you must watch out for signs of aggression.
 Pouncing and batting are normal during play.
-But once the arching and hissing and growling sounds start, abort the physical contact.
-You can always try another time.
+But once the arching and hissing and growling sounds start, start watching them very closely.

 7. Allow Short, Unsupervised Play Time